o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 2. **Enforcing consequences for violations**: Moderators are responsible for enforcing consequences for users who violate the community guidelines.
 This may involve issuing warnings, muting or kicking users, or banning users from the server.
 3. **Responding to user reports:** Moderators are responsible for responding to user reports of violations.
 This may involve investigating the report, communicating with the user who made the report, and taking appropriate action to address the violation.
 4. **Communicating effectively and respectfully**: Moderators are responsible for communicating effectively and respectfully with other moderators and with users.
 This includes using appropriate language, avoiding personal attacks, and handling conflicts and disagreements in a professional manner.
-5. B**eing knowledgeable about the community guidelines**: Moderators are responsible for being knowledgeable about the community guidelines and ensuring that they are enforced consistently and fairly.
+5. **Being knowledgeable about the community guidelines**: Moderators are responsible for being knowledgeable about the community guidelines and ensuring that they are enforced consistently and fairly.
 This includes staying up-to-date on any changes to the guidelines and communicating those changes to other moderators and users.
 6. **Being impartial**: Moderators are responsible for being impartial and not showing favoritism or bias towards any particular user or group.
 This helps ensure that all users are held accountable for their actions and that the community remains inclusive and respectful.
 7. **Providing support to users**: Moderators may be responsible for providing support to users who are experiencing difficulties or conflicts on the server.
 This may involve providing resources, connecting users with support services, or simply listening and providing guidance.